epam/miew/tools/templates/getting-started-for-dummies.md

 The language uses an unusual approach to the object-oriented paradigm, unlike C++, there are no classes in the original sense of the word, instead everything is built on [prototype objects][].
+The language evolved.
-The language evolved, for C++ connoisseurs it was figured out how to create the appearance of the existence of classes, and then the syntax of the language was changed: the `class` keyword was added to it and much more.
+The syntax of the language was changed to add the `class` keyword and much more for developers with C++ or Java-like background.
+It looks as if there are classes now.
 **Note!** The approach to object-oriented programming has not changed, it is still prototype.